Av0c/django_rest/README.md

 ### Starting

-Start the local server with the project
+Start the local server:

 ```
 python manage.py runserver
 ```

+and go to `http://localhost:8000/` to see the Browsable API.

 ### Users